edwardjing1998/aws-spring-boot-api/README.md

                     const newlySelected = Array.from(e.target.selectedOptions, o => o.value);
                     const currentVisibleIds = new Set(leftPageData.map(v => v.vendId));
                     setSelLeftIds(prev => {
-                      // Keep IDs that are NOT on the current page (preserve selection from other pages) const otherPageSelections = prev.filter(id => !currentVisibleIds.has(id));
+                      const otherPageSelections = prev.filter(id => !currentVisibleIds.has(id));
                       return [...otherPageSelections, ...newlySelected];
                     });